Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Conclusion

 \subsection{Supporting Information}

 Details of the model kinetic equations and simplification for analysis of HPLC data.
 Details of the model parameters.
-Analysis to obtain estimates of LHCX1 abundance and quenching lifetime.
-Full HPLC data for the WT high-light/dark sequences.
+Analysis to obtain estimates of quencher abundance and quenching lifetime.
+Full HPLC data for the WT HL/dark sequences.